Jan Henryk Dąbrowski: In Napoleonic service

 In 1807, the Duchy of Warsaw was established in the recaptured territories, essentially as a satellite of Bonaparte's France.
 Dąbrowski became disappointed with Napoleon, who offered him monetary rewards, but no serious military or government position.
 He was also awarded the Virtuti Militari medal that year.
 In 1809, he set out to defend Poland against an Austrian invasion under the command of Prince Józef Poniatowski.
 Joining the Army of the Duchy of Warsaw shortly after the Battle of Raszyn, he took part in the first stages of the offensive on Galicia, and then organized the defense of Greater Poland.
 In June 1812, Dąbrowski commanded the 17th (Polish) Infantry Division in the V Corps of the Grande Armée, during Napoleon's invasion of Russia.
+He was ordered to besiege Babruysk fortress and to cover the right flank of the French army near Mogilev and Minsk.
 However, by October the Franco-Russian war was over and the French forces, decimated by a severe winter, had to retreat.
-At the disastrous Battle of Berezina in late November that year, Dąbrowski was wounded, and his leadership and tactics in it were criticized.
-After the March reorganization of the Grande Armée, he commanded the 27th (Polish) Infantry Division in the VIII Corps.
-He commanded it at the Battle of Leipzig (1813), and subsequently on 28 October he became the commander in chief of the all remaining Polish forces in Napoleon's service, succeeding Antoni Paweł Sułkowski.
+At the disastrous Battle of the Berezina in late November that year, Dąbrowski was wounded, and his leadership and tactics in it were criticized.

+After the March 1813 reorganization of the Grande Armée, Dąbrowski commanded the 27th (Polish) Infantry Division in the VIII Corps under Poniatowski.
+During the German campaign of 1813, he led his division at the Battle of Leipzig, where he took command of the VIII Corps on 19 October following Poniatowski's death.
+On 28 October he became the commander-in-chief of the all remaining Polish troops in French service, succeeding Antoni Paweł Sułkowski.
+He defended Compiègne in February 1814 during the invasion of France, then led his soldiers back to Poland in May after Napoleon's abdication.

 Final years

 Dąbrowski always associated independent Poland with a Polish Army, and offered his services to the new power, which promised to organize such a formation: Russia.
 He was one of the generals entrusted by the Tsar Alexander of Russia with the reorganization of the Duchy's army into the Army of Congress Poland.
 In 1815 he received the titles of general of cavalry and senator-voivode of the new Congress Kingdom.
 He was also awarded the Order of the White Eagle on 9 December that year.
 Soon afterward he withdrew from active politics.
 He retired in the following year to his estates in Winna Góra in the Grand Duchy of Posen, Kingdom of Prussia, where he died on 6 June 1818, from a combination of pneumonia and gangrene.
-He was buried in the church in Winna Góra.
+His body was laid to rest in the local chapel at Winna Góra, but his heart is buried at the Church of St. Adalbert in Poznań.

 Over the years, Dąbrowski wrote several military treatises, primarily about the Legions, in German, French and Polish.